 NYC and Rio have been confirmed as hybrid maps, meaning they’ll focus on Assault, with one team working to capture a point at the start, before transitioning into an Escort objective if the first checkpoint is taken.

-Toronto and Rome will focus on Push, though both could still have a secondary game mode revealed in the future.
+Toronto, Esperança, and Rome will focus on Push, though they could still have a secondary game mode revealed in the future.